basham/swit-workshop-writing/slides.md

 3. Finish when both sides achieve their goals.

 Notes:
-Now, let's spend a few minutes on an activity.
-This should take no more than 5 minutes.
-This can be done alone or with someone else.
-The goal is to role-play a meaningful conversation.
+Now, let's spend up to five minutes on an activity.
+The goal is to role-play a meaningful conversation as if you're chatting over text.
 Select roles for the two people in the conversation, along with their individual goals.
-If you are doing this activity with another person, then each person can act as one of the people.
-Take turns and have each person respond to the other.
+Finish when both sides achieve their goals.
+If done alone, then you just write down the full conversation.
+If done with someone else, then just act as one of the two people in the conversation.
+After the time concludes, we will discuss the activity.

 ## Example situation

 - **Customer:** Wants dinner to be delivered for family of four.
-- **Pizza rep:** Wants to decrease time per order.
+- **Pizza rep:** Wants to orders to be efficient and friendly.

+Notes:
+Here's an example situation.
+The first person is the customer.
+They want dinner to be delivered for their family of four.
+The second person is a representative of a local pizza restaurant.
+They want to make a conversation be as efficient and friendly as possible.
+These "wants" are their goals for this conversation.